 The WHITE color of the traffic light currently applies at FSS

-- If you are experiencing COVID-19 symptoms, use this app.
+- If you are experiencing COVID-19 symptoms, please use this app.

 - Most foreigners must enter the country with a negative test or get tested upon arrival.
 See details for students and employees and current restrictions in the Czech Republic.

 COVID-19 Disease: What to do if you feel sick?

 Are you currently a MU international student in Brno and you need help with any COVID-19 related issue?
 This tool was created to guide you in case you do not know what to do in your situation.
 Please read carefully and follow the steps that applies to your case.

 Conditions for entering the Czech Republic

 Masaryk University has no restrictions on the arrival of international students and staff.
 However, the process of admitting international students and staff is influenced by the measures of individual states and by the current visa process of the Czech Republic as well as by measures by the Ministry of the Interior of the Czech Republic and the Ministry of Health of the Czech Republic, related to the epidemiological situation in individual states.
 For more information on entering the Czech Republic see information for students and employees at the website of Masaryk University.

 International students can also use this application in order to find out under which conditions they can enter the Czech Republic: